 It can be hard to resist the idea that what you make yourself is going to be the best fit for your situation.
-But are you putting the needs of your core business and customers first?
+However, are you putting the needs of your core business and customers first?

-Imagine a fine furniture maker launching their business.
+Imagine a fine-furniture maker launching their business.
 Should they start by building the building for their workshop?
 Then forging hammers, making saws, and lathes?
 They might have the know-how.
 “How hard could it be?”
 Famous last words!
-Wouldn’t it make more sense to move into a building, install the right tools, and make furniture right from the start?
+Wouldn’t it make more sense to move into a building, buy and install the right tools, and make furniture right from the start?
 It would be the most efficient path to delivering the highest value creative work they can do.
 Why do we see software any differently?

 The slippery slope starts like this: “We’ll just build it ourselves.
 We’ll get exactly what we want!
 We’ll never have to compromise!”
 The “Not Invented Here Syndrome” is a classic anti-pattern in software development.
 Some companies would prefer to reinvent the wheel, which is good if you plan to learn more about making wheels.
-But if you’re not in the business of making wheels, why would you waste the time and effort to reinvent them?
+But if you’re not in the business of making wheels, why would you waste time and effort to reinvent them?

 What problem are you trying to solve?
 What value are you delivering?
 If your company isn’t in the business of offering CRM services, or chat tools, or hosting, or word processing, why would you want that burden on your bottom line?
 You would be burning potential revenue by eating up time your developers could be using on your core business.

 Just how much money are we talking about?
-The Baremetrics Build v Buy calculator crunches the numbers for you.
+The Baremetrics Build v Buy Calculator crunches the numbers for you.
 Plug in the yearly cost of the ‘buy’ option, and then add in the cost factors for building it in-house.
 How long does it take to build?
 How much is a developer’s salary?
 How many days of maintenance per month.
 The results are often clear: “Don’t build!
 It’s not worth it!”